yuemingl/ExprEngine/README.md

 #ExprEngine
-ExprEngine converts a string of expression(s) to java bytecode in runtime.
-A static method or a class which implements a user provided interface is generted in memory (which can also be written to file).
+ExprEngine compiles a string of expression to java bytecode in memory at runtime.
+The bytecode represents a static method or a class which implements a user defined interface.
+The method can be called as normal Java method and returns Java objects.
 Some simple examples are shown in following codes.

 #### A quick example: parse and evaluate.
 (Warning: the bytecode will be generated each time when calling for parseAndEval().)
 ```Java